tarawiedeman/tarawiedeman/README.md

-👩‍💻 I'm actively seeking opportunities as a Software Developer.
+👩‍💻 I'm currently working as a Junior Software Developer and System Documentation Specialist at Central Station.
+My contract is ending soon and I'm actively seeking further career opportunities as a Software Developer.

-🤓 I'm passionate about building functional, efficient and scalable software solutions that provide value to end-users.
+🤓 I'm passionate about bringing my people and problem solving skills together at work.

 ⭐️ I work well independently to complete tasks and enjoy a collaborative team where everyone learns from eachother during sprints.